Teyras/MT/text/chapters/130_evaluation.md

 (20% more).

-Furthermore, it can be seen in Figure \ref{taskset-points-isolate} that using multicore `taskset` does not cause any improvement when we use `isolate` for process isolation.
+Furthermore, it can be seen in Figure \ref{taskset-points-isolate} that using multi-core `taskset` does not cause any improvement when we use `isolate` for process isolation.
 The results of measurements in Docker without `isolate` look similar to those of measurements with no isolation at all.
 Docker with `isolate` performs similarly to `isolate`.

-From these observations, we can conclude that using multicore taskset could help stabilize measurements on the bare metal or in Docker in case they were run in batches with a fixed number of workers.
+From these observations, we can conclude that using multi-core taskset could help stabilize measurements on the bare metal or in Docker in case they were run in batches with a fixed number of workers.
 However, setting the CPU (or NUMA) affinity does not bring any improvement in the case of ReCodEx, where the number